Patch Tuesday For its February Patch Day, Microsoft released security advisories covering 56 CVE-assigned vulnerabilities, 11 of them rated critical.

 In doing so, the Windows giant managed to publish a misspelled URL on the landing page for its February updates that instead of taking visitors to the intended Microsoft Security Response Center post about API changes, pointed to

-msrc-blog.microosft.com, which turns out to be typo-bait domain.
+msrc-blog.microosft.com, which turns out to be a typo-bait domain.
 It redirects visitors to a

 findanswersnow.net search results page for the query "free personal email."
 Luckily, it was nothing more malicious than that.